-- Free medically necessary care to patients with family income at or below 200 percent of the poverty level; - Reduced cost medically necessary care to low-income patients with family income between 200 and 300 percent of the federal poverty level, in accordance with the mission and service area of the hospital; - A maximum patient payment for reduced-cost care not to exceed the charges minus the hospital mark-up, no interest or fees may be assessed; - A payment plan available to all patients; and - A mechanism for a patient to request the hospital to reconsider the denial of free or reduced care. - 4.
-Select a representative sample of 50 cases, from the period April 1st through June 30, 2024, of patients who have applied for financial assistance.
+- A mechanism for a patient to request the hospital to reconsider the denial of free or reduced care, including the address, phone number, facsimile number, email address, mailing address and website of the Health Education and Advocacy Unit. - 4.
+Select a representative sample of 50 cases, from the period April 1st through June 30, 2025, of patients who have applied for financial assistance.
 The sample shall include both patients approved for financial assistance and those who were denied. - Determine whether the Financial Assistance Policy was followed: - Provide the number of cases and percentage of sample in which the policy was followed 100%. - Provide the number and percentage of cases in which the policy was not followed. - When the policy was not followed, provide examples of deviation from the policy and the frequency of each exception in the sample tested. - 5.
 Select a representative sample of 25 cases with charges greater than \$1,000 that were written off to bad debts and turned over to a collection agency. - Determine whether these patients were screened by either the hospital, or, the collection agency, to determine their eligibility under the Financial Assistance Policy, prior to any collection attempt: - Report the number of patients: - Screened using documentation provided by the patient. - Screened by searching publicly available information. - Screened utilizing a combination of documentation provided by the patient and by searching publicly available information. - Not screened before an attempt was made by the collection agency to collect the outstanding debt. - Determine by inquiry of the appropriate personnel and report the reason for failure to screen for each patient not screened.

 Screening requires that the hospital take the following actions prior to beginning collection efforts.
 HSCRC understands that some outstanding accounts for patients who have not completed a financial assistance application, or whose eligibility for financial assistance cannot be determined, may be written off to bad debt and sent to a collection agency.
-The hospital is responsible for ensuring that the collection agency conducts a search of publicly available records before collection activity begins.
+The hospital is responsible for ensuring that the collection agency conducts a search of publicly available records before collection activities begins.
 To document that this search has been conducted appropriately, the hospital must show that it or its agent acting on behalf of the hospital has performed the following steps: